How much is enough?

 - I will be attentive to the remarkably beautiful light glimmering on wet grass after a storm.

-- I will sit quietly beside the ocean listening to the surf, watching a loon bob and dive and surge.
+- I will sit quietly beside the ocean listening to the surf, watching a loon bob and dive and surface.

 - I will sketch the loon or write a loony poem.